swagatk/ros2_gazebo/my_robot_sim/readme.md

 * Add --> LaserScan --> /scan
 * Add --> Odometry --> /demo/odom

-Also change `Fixed Frame` item in `Global Options` to `map` to visualize ths formation of map as the robot moves.
+Also change `Fixed Frame` item in `Global Options` to `map` to visualize the formation of map as the robot moves.

 ## Images
 Gazebo environment and the map generated is as shown below